urkorenu/Jenkins-pipeline-for-weather-app/README.md

 - **Jenkins Master**: Receives the push from GitLab and triggers the worker node.
 - **Jenkins Worker**: Executes the pipeline steps.
 - **Deployment Instance**: The target instance where the application is deployed if the process completes successfully.
-- **NAT Instance**: NAT instance that enable trafic from the private to the internet.
+- **NAT Instance**: A NAT instance that enables traffic from the private subnet to the internet.

 ## Network Configuration

-- **Public Subnet**: Contains the  NAT instance.
+- **Public Subnet**: Contains the NAT instance, which provides internet access to instances in the private subnet.
-- **Private Subnet**: Contains the Jenkins Worker, Jenkins Master, GitLab and the Production (Deployment) Instance.
+- **Private Subnet**: Contains the Jenkins Worker, Jenkins Master, GitLab, and the Deployment Instance.
 These instances are isolated from direct internet access and communicate with the public subnet via the NAT Instance and are accessible through an Application Load Balancer (ALB).

 ## Node Configuration

 ### Node 1: GitLab
-- **Purpose**: To manage the source code repository and send triggers to start the pipeline.
+- **Purpose**: Manages the source code repository and sends triggers to start the pipeline.

 **Setup**:
 - Host GitLab in a container on an EC2 instance within the private subnet.
 - Use an Elastic IP for consistent access.

 ### Node 2: Jenkins Master
-- **Purpose**: To receive the push from GitLab and trigger the Jenkins worker node.
+- **Purpose**: Receives the push from GitLab and triggers the Jenkins Worker node.

 **Setup**:
 - Host Jenkins Master in a container on an EC2 instance within the private subnet.
 - Set up Jenkins Master using Docker Compose.
-- Ensure that the Jenkins Master can be accessed via the Application Load Balancer (ALB).
+- Ensure that the Jenkins Master is accessible via the Application Load Balancer (ALB).

 ### Node 3: Jenkins Worker
-- **Purpose**: To execute the pipeline steps.
+- **Purpose**: Executes the pipeline steps.

 **Setup**:
 - Host Jenkins Worker in a container on an EC2 instance within the private subnet.
-- Configure the worker to connect to the Jenkins Master.
+- Configure the Worker to connect to the Jenkins Master.
 - Set up the Jenkins Worker using a Dockerfile.

 ### Node 4: Deployment Instance